 I need information about...

-The heart is divided into four chambers.
-The two upper chambers are called atria and the two lower chambers are called ventricles.
-The heart contains four valves.
+The heart is divided into 4 chambers.
+The 2 upper chambers are called atria and the 2 lower chambers are called ventricles.
+The heart contains 4 valves.
 The valves open and close to keep blood flowing forward through the heart.
 An atrioventricular (AV) canal defect is a large hole in the center of the heart.
 It’s caused by the following problems with heart structure:

-A single atrioventricular (AV) valve: a single valve that develops in place of the separate tricuspid and mitral valves.
+A single atrioventricular (AV) valve.
+A single valve that develops in place of the separate tricuspid (right side) and mitral valves (left side).
 These valves control the flow of blood from the atria to the ventricles.

 When all of these heart problems are present, the AV canal defect is considered “complete.”
 The doctor can tell you more about your child’s heart and the exact defects he or she has.
-An AV canal defect can lead to certain heart problems over time.
-But, it can often be treated.
+An AV canal defect can usually be treated.

 Blood normally flows from chamber to chamber in one direction through the left and right sides of the heart.
 With an AV canal defect, blood flows through the ASD and VSD from the left side of the heart to the right side.
 This is called a left-to-right shunt.
-It causes more blood than normal to enter the right side of the heart.
-As a result, more blood than normal has to be pumped to the lungs.
+It causes more blood than normal to pass through the right side of the heart.
+It causes the left side of the heart to become enlarged (dilated).
+More blood than normal has to be pumped to the lungs.
 Over time, the extra blood flow causes the lungs to become filled with extra blood and fluid.
 This leads to a condition called congestive heart failure (CHF).
 Problems can also occur with the single AV valve.
 Because it's malformed, blood may leak backward from the ventricles to the atria (valve insufficiency or regurgitation).
-This causes the heart to work even harder.
+This causes the heart to need to work even harder.

-Children with an AV canal defect usually have symptoms of CHF in infancy.
+Children with an AV canal defect usually have signs and symptoms of CHF in infancy.
 These include:

 Poor weight gain and growth

 During a physical exam, the doctor checks for signs of a heart problem such as a heart murmur.
 This is an extra noise caused when blood doesn’t flow smoothly through the heart.
-If a heart problem is suspected, your child will be referred to a pediatric cardiologist.
-This is a doctor who diagnoses and treats heart problems in children.
+If a heart problem is suspected, your child may be referred to a pediatric cardiologist.
+This is a doctor with special training to diagnose and treat heart problems in children.
 To check for an AV canal defect, the following tests may be done:

-Children with a complete AV canal defect are treated early in infancy with heart surgery.
-Medications may be prescribed to help manage symptoms until surgery is scheduled.
+Children with a complete AV canal defect are treated early in infancy with heart surgery, usually within the first 6 months of life.
+Medicines may be prescribed to help manage symptoms until surgery is scheduled.
 These can include:

 Digoxin, which helps the heart pump blood with more force.
-This improves the heart’s performance.
+This improves how heart works.

 ACE inhibitors, which make blood vessels relax and allow blood to flow more easily from the heart.

-Heart surgery to repair an AV canal defect is performed by a pediatric heart surgeon.
-The surgery lasts about 4–6 hours.
+Heart surgery to repair an AV canal defect is done by a pediatric heart surgeon.
+The surgery lasts about 4 to 6 hours.
 It takes place in an operating room in a hospital.
-You’ll stay in the waiting room during your child’s surgery.
+You’ll stay in the waiting room during your child’s surgery:

-During surgery: Your child is given medication (sedative and anesthesia) to sleep and not feel pain during surgery.
-A breathing tube is placed in your child’s trachea (windpipe).
+During surgery.
+Your child is given medicine (sedative and anesthesia) to sleep and not feel pain during surgery.
+A breathing tube is placed in your child’s windpipe (trachea).
 Special equipment monitors your child’s heart rate, blood pressure, and oxygen levels.
 Your child is also placed on a heart-lung bypass machine.
 This allows blood to continue flowing to the body while the heart is stopped so that it can be operated on.
-An incision is made in the chest through the sternum (breastbone) to access the heart.
-The ASD and VSD are repaired with one or two patches.
-The single AV valve is rebuilt into two separate valves.
+An incision is made in the chest through the breastbone (sternum) to access the heart.
+The ASD and VSD are repaired with 1 or 2 patches.
+The single AV valve is rebuilt into 2 separate valves.
 Once the repair is complete, your child is taken off the bypass machine and the chest is closed.

-After the surgery: Your child is taken to a critical care unit to be cared for and monitored.
+After the surgery.
+Your child is taken to a critical care unit to be cared for and monitored.
 You can stay with your child during this time.
-He or she may remain in the hospital for 7–10 days.
+He or she may remain in the hospital for 7 to 10 days.
 When your child is ready to leave the hospital, you’ll be given instructions for home care and follow-up.

 Reaction to sedative or anesthesia

-Valve insufficiency (leakage of blood through one or both of the new valves back into the atria)
+Leakage of blood through one or both of the new valves back into the atria (valve insufficiency)